-For the three months ended March 31, 2017, the cash used in investing activities were primarily a result of mineral property expenditures given the ongoing drill campaign at Goldlund throughout the period.
-In the prior year period, the cash provided by investing activities was primarily related to the cash received in the Goldrush acquisition, partially offset by mineral property expenditures.
+For the nine months ended September 30, 2017, the cash used in investing activities was primarily a result of Canadian mineral property expenditures given the ongoing drill campaign at Goldlund throughout the period.
+In addition, the Company purchased marketable securities as a strategic investment that aligns with the Company's corporate objectives.
+In the same nine-month period of the prior year, the cash provided by investing activities was primarily related to the \$14,243,523 of cash acquired from certain acquisitions during the period, partially offset by mineral property expenditures and transaction costs.